Wiki · Concept · Last reviewed June 25, 2026

 Drift can be slow, sudden, seasonal, adversarial, or caused by the system itself.
 Slow drift occurs when user populations, language, prices, disease prevalence, platforms, laws, or instruments change.
 Sudden drift can follow a policy change, product launch, pandemic, migration, sensor replacement, data-pipeline update, or vendor model update.
 Adversarial drift appears when people learn how a system scores them and adapt around it.

-Some drift is hidden because labels arrive late or not at all.
+Some drift is hidden because labels arrive late, are biased, or never arrive.
 A credit model may not know for months whether a borrower defaulted.
 A moderation model may never see the harms it missed.
 A generative model may degrade trust without an easy ground-truth label.
 Monitoring therefore has to watch both input distributions and outcomes, including appeals, overrides, user complaints, incident reports, and human review samples.

 Current Context

-NIST's AI Risk Management Framework explicitly notes that AI systems may require more frequent maintenance and triggers for corrective maintenance because of data, model, or concept drift.
+As of June 25, 2026, NIST's AI Risk Management Framework explicitly notes that AI systems may require more frequent maintenance and triggers for corrective maintenance because of data, model, or concept drift.
 Its Playbook frames monitoring and change management as lifecycle practices, not afterthoughts.
-For high-risk systems, this makes drift a governance issue rather than only an MLOps metric.
+NIST AI 800-4, published in March 2026, proposes monitoring categories for deployed AI systems and says best practices, validated methods, and common terminology for robust post-deployment monitoring remain nascent and scattered.

-The EU AI Act points in the same direction.
+The EU AI Act points in the same direction for systems within its scope.
 Article 15 requires high-risk AI systems to achieve appropriate accuracy, robustness, and cybersecurity and to perform consistently in those respects throughout their lifecycle.
 Article 72 requires providers of high-risk AI systems to establish and document post-market monitoring systems that actively collect, document, and analyse performance data throughout the system's lifetime.

 Sector guidance is also becoming more concrete.
 FDA guidance on predetermined change control plans for AI-enabled device software functions describes how manufacturers can plan certain AI-enabled device modifications in advance while maintaining reasonable assurance of safety and effectiveness.
-The 2025 joint AI data-security guidance from NSA, CISA, FBI, and international partners treats data drift as one of the major data-security risks for AI systems and recommends monitoring, provenance tracking, and integrity controls.
+The 2025 joint AI data-security guidance from NSA, CISA, FBI, and international partners treats data drift as one of the major data-security risks for AI systems and recommends monitoring, provenance tracking, digital signatures for trusted revisions, and integrity controls.
+Those cybersecurity controls support drift governance, but they are not substitutes for domain validation or affected-person feedback.

 Governance and Safety